ksvedal/uu-chrome-extension/README.md

    - Recommendation: Use lazy loading to improve performance
 - Bug where if you open sidepanel and change tab, the sidepanel will persist on the new tab.
 - User gets warning about backend/database when trying to print json data even if they do not intend to          use backend.
+- Bug where if you highlight elements, then reopen the sidepanel and scan the page again, some elements will have extra tags in the title.
+This is because the highlighting function is editing the html, and this is not changed back when the sidepanel is closed and reopened.
+- Bug that the label often is not displayed if the element is behind other elements.
+Happens especially with the image elements.

 ### Suggested improvements
 - **Unit Tests** are only about 60% done.
 Suggestion to complete testing and maybe add integration test.